Athletics at the 1984 Summer Olympics – Men's 800 metres

-The men's 800 metres event at the 1984 Summer Olympics in Los Angeles, California took place between 3 and 6 August.
+The men's 800 metres event at the 1984 Summer Olympics in Los Angeles took place between 3 and 6 August.
 Sixty-nine athletes from 55 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Joaquim Cruz of Brazil, the nation's first medal in the men's 800 metres.
+The event was won by 0.64 seconds by Joaquim Cruz of Brazil, the nation's first medal in the men's 800 metres.
 Sebastian Coe of Great Britain repeated his silver-medal performance from 1980, the eighth man to win two medals in the event.

 Summary

 With four notable front runners in the race the battle to the break was important.
 Edwin Koech on the far outside and Joaquim Cruz went out hard around the first turn, with Earl Jones and Johnny Gray to the inside.
 Cruz, Jones and Gray converged at the same spot, Gray getting the short end of the stick and suddenly losing ground to the back of the field, then Koech converged from the outside, closing the door on Cruz and Jones, with Cruz edging ahead of Jones as contact was made causing Cruz to jump 200 metres into the race.
 The lead group was marked by British rivals, defending champion Steve Ovett and world record holder Sebastian Coe.
 They held that order through the next 200 metres, only upset by Gray long striding along the outside up to Coe's shoulder.
 Gray's added speed seemed to force the leaders to run faster to stay ahead of him, while Ovett withered out the back of the field.
 With 200 to go Gray seemed to tighten up, frustrated that his hard effort only netted him fifth place.
 Through the turn, Cruz inched closer to Koech, still marked by Coe and Jones.
 When Cruz pounced coming off the turn, Koech wilted, outside of him Coe and Jones were in a shoulder to shoulder sprint battle.
 Cruz had won the war, sprinting away to a clear 5 metre victory.
 Coe was able to make a slight gain on Jones to take silver.
 Jones still held off a late charge by Billy Konchellah for bronze.